‘Zsolt Asztalos, Memory: an Act or Construction?’, by Anne Murray

 Remembrance, video installation, mixed materials, Zsolt Asztalos, 2016-2020

-In this model, a small square frame of wood is balanced within another larger square frame, each crossing the other at right angles, so as to create a plus sign when viewed from above.
-Underneath these frames, two parallel tracks of wood connect them in linear fashion, as if they are on a railroad or are a part of a timeline with an octagon shaped frame at the end.
-The octagon shouts ‘STOP’ to us from its empty frame; a semiotic habit of daily traffic signs invades.
+In this model, a small square frame of wood is balanced within another larger square frame, each crossing at right angles to create a plus sign when viewed from above.
+Underneath these frames, two parallel tracks of wood linearly connect them, as if they are on a railroad or are part of a timeline with an octagon-shaped frame at the end.
+The octagon shouts ‘STOP’ to us from its empty frame, a semiotic habit of daily traffic signs invades.

-These varying levels indicate stages in development, in memory production from childhood to adulthood through our association of play and production in accordance to our bodies and their sizes.
+These varying levels indicate stages in development, in memory production from childhood to adulthood through our association of play and production according to our bodies and their sizes.

-The model next to it, number 14, includes two prefabricated iconic trees simplified to elongated triangles with stems.
-They rest as chess pieces, parallel to one another on a rectangular piece of brown Masonite board.
-The text reads, Flexible access to stored information is a great asset of human memory.
+The model besides it, number 14, includes two prefabricated iconic trees simplified to elongated triangles with stems.
+They rest as chess pieces parallel to one another on a rectangular piece of brown Masonite board.
+The text reads Flexible access to stored information is a great asset of human memory.
 The key to this is abstraction.
 The ability of abstraction enables us to grasp the essential aspects of complex events.

 These words by Asztalos are a clue to his references to abstraction and its importance in art history.
-He explains how this exhibition has been predicated on the idea, Many artists have dealt and are still dealing with memory.
+He explains how this exhibition has been predicated on the idea, Many artists have dealt with and are still dealing with memory.
 This has been a topical issue throughout art history.
-If you will let me, I would not highlight specific artists, but rather talk about using the abstract formal language of the beginning of the 20th century as a visual language.
-I was interested in how I could use a fine art language from a 100 years ago in the present.
+If you will let me, I would not highlight specific artists but rather talk about using the abstract formal language of the beginning of the 20th century as a visual language.
+I was interested in how I could use a fine art language from 100 years ago to the present.

 Memory Model 35, installation, mixed materials Zsolt Asztalos, 2019-2020

-These video portraits demonstrate a classical familiarity from the remote and not so remote areas of our collective canon of art history.
-We know them, these portrait sitters; they are luminous figures, reminiscent of Rembrandt’s Portrait of a Seated Woman with Her Hands Clasped, Old Woman in a Chair, or The Apostle Simon [1].
+These video portraits demonstrate a classical familiarity from the remote and not-so-remote areas of our collective canon of art history.
+We know these portrait sitters; they are luminous figures, reminiscent of Rembrandt’s Portrait of a Seated Woman with Her Hands Clasped, Old Woman in a Chair, or The Apostle Simon [1].

-They are in ¾ view, not so aware of our regard, looking inward, an eternal introspection recorded for history in their thoughts.
-Asztalos masterfully engages us in this 17th century regard, translating the medium of painting into a contemporary language of video.
-The glowing light emanating from the Rembrandt portraits almost a prediction of how screens and projections might one day represent the internal act of reflective memory.
-With these works, the artist cements himself in history, a cog in the wheel of time, in the progression and demonstration of centuries of memory construction and re-enactment through art.
+They are in ¾ view, unaware of our regard, looking inward, an eternal introspection recorded for history in their thoughts.
+Asztalos masterfully engages us in this 17th-century regard, translating the medium of painting into a contemporary language of video.
+The glowing light emanating from the Rembrandt portraits is almost a prediction of how screens and projections might one day represent the internal act of reflective memory.
+With these works, the artist cements himself in history, a cog in the wheel of time, progressing and demonstrating centuries of memory construction and re-enactment through art.

-He remarks that, we can not learn the hidden stories buried in the soul of these people.
-Through this work, he reveals himself, his tender regard to humanity, to the unique suffering and solace of a life process from birth to death, the internal collusion with body and soul at its center.
+He remarks that we can not learn the hidden stories buried in the soul of these people.
+Through this work, he reveals himself, his tender regard for humanity, the unique suffering and solace of a life process from birth to death, and the internal collusion with body and soul at its centre.

-I asked Asztalos what surprised him the most in his research on memory, It was very exciting for me to realize that individual and collective memory are based on the same patterns.
+I asked Asztalos what surprised him the most in his research on memory.
+It was very exciting for me to realize that individual and collective memory is based on the same patterns.
 In essence, there is no difference in how they work.
-In the memory of a society, the same processes take place as in the individual person.
-The other interesting thing is that the same processes take place in the memories that are experienced and full of emotions as they have been for thousands of years.
+In the memory of a society, the same processes occur as in the individual person.
+The other interesting thing is that the same processes occur in the memories that are experienced and full of emotions as they have been for thousands of years.
 Although each person is unique, there is still some general driving force between us, regardless of space and time.

-I think back over the past year, how I followed the progression of these works by Asztalos in visiting his studio and through our conversations about these topics.
+I think back over the past year about how I followed the progression of these works by Asztalos in visiting his studio and through our conversations about these topics.
 I consider how the elements of my own memory have gradually been replaced, reconfigured, and reassigned status and position according to new knowledge and understanding.
-I nod my head silently confirming his statement for myself as I read his replies to my questions.
+I nod my head, silently confirming his statement for myself as I read his replies to my questions.

 His words recall Socrates and Sappho in my mind.
 These thinkers’ unique contributions appear as reverberations in contemporary culture.
 Socrates’ thoughts and words passed on through his students, and Sappho’s fragments infiltrated as platitudes and idioms, whose sources we have all but forgotten.

-There are some negative connotations to the term amnesia, but it can sometimes be an important and healthy element of memory.
-Fading out parts of the past, even temporarily, can also be a protective reaction to our survival, as our memories can not only heal but also make us sick, says Asztalos, poignantly.
-He has arrived at the heart of the matter, the tender balance between the suppression of personal and collective trauma and its remembrance.
+The term amnesia has some negative connotations, but it can sometimes be an important and healthy element of memory.
+Fading out parts of the past, even temporarily, can also be a protective reaction to our survival, as our memories can heal and make us sick, says Asztalos, poignantly.
+He has arrived at the heart of the tender balance between the suppression of personal and collective trauma and its remembrance.

 As an artist who has spent several years researching the past and the path society constructs through a canon of knowledge as a combined memory system, this work is a natural consequence to his ongoing research.